google/bottery/README.md

 }
 ```

 This example introduces two new states: `name` and `respondToName`.
 These states are connected via `exits`.
-The exit on `origin` has no conditions, and therefore is entered immedately by the Pointer.
-The exit in the state `name` requies some form of user input indicated by the asterisk.
+The exit on `origin` has no conditions, and therefore is entered immediately by the Pointer.
+The exit in the state `name` requires some form of user input indicated by the asterisk.
 This exit has an action associated with it in the form `name=INPUT`. `INPUT` is a special variable indicating the user's input. `name=INPUT` has the effect that the variable `name` is assigned to what the user entered, and is saved in the blackboard.
 In state `respondToName` there is an `onEnterSay` behavior, which is similar to `onEnter`, but does not require extra single quotes around the text outputted.
 The blackboard variable `name` is accessed via Tracery syntax using `#/name#`.

 Interacting with this bot, you can see that the **viz** view displays the state graph, and the blackboard view displays the user-entered name.